 What happens to a Cash ISA in the event of your death?

 If your Cash ISA is not closed by your executor or the administration of your estate is uncompleted, your account will remain open for three years and one month after your die.

 You can find further information on GOV.UK.

 Is it possible to inherit a Cash ISA?

-Yes; if your spouse or civil partner dies you can inherit their ISA allowance.
-For further information speak to the financial provider of the Cash ISA.
+Yes; if your spouse or civil partner dies you can inherit their ISA allowance, but for further information, it's always worth speaking to the provider of the ISA.

-If you would like to discuss opening an Easy Access Cash ISA with us, you can do so by contacting us online and one of our qualified savings advisers will be in touch.
+If you would like to discuss opening an ISA with us, contact us online and one of our Qualified Savings Advisers will be in touch.

 *all figures and data correct as of January 2023